tiagocbr/Trabalho-Eletronica/README.md

 * Tiago Chaves Bezerra Rocha

-## Créditos
+## Credits
-Queremos agradacer ao nosso grande mestre: Eduardo do Valle Simões
+We would like to thank our great mentor: Eduardo do Valle Simões